Record trade deficit adds to Britain's economic woes

 LONDON A record trade deficit, falling employment and a sharp slowdown in shop price inflation reinforced fears that Britain is fast heading for another downturn as the euro zone debt crisis escalates.

-Worries that Britain may face another recession prompted the Bank of England to resume its quantitative easing programme with a 75 billion pound cash injection last month.
+Worries that Britain may face another recession prompted the Bank of England to resume its quantitative easing programme with a 75 billion pound cash injection last month, and many analysts reckon it will eventually have to pump in more stimulus, though not at this month's policy meeting.

-Twenty of 23 economists in a Reuters poll published on Wednesday said the Bank would increase its asset purchases by another 50 billion pounds, probably in the first quarter of next year, bringing the total to 325 billion.

 Economists said the numbers were a further sign that the crisis in the euro zone had dampened Britain's exports, and cautioned against interpreting the surge in imports as a harbinger of recovering domestic demand.